 Facts and figures related to Native American students in higher education.

-- Between 2005 and 2015, the percentage of Native Americans aged 25 to 29 who had attained at least an associate’s or bachelor’s degree were not significantly different.
+- Between 2000 and 2016, the percentage of Native Americans aged 25 to 29 who had attained at least an associate’s or bachelor’s degree were significantly different.

-- Fifteen percent of Native Americans had attained at least a bachelor’s degree for the same year, compared to 43% percent of White students.
+- Ten percent of Native Americans had attained at least a bachelor’s degree in 2016, compared to 43 percent of White students.

 - Native American students are more likely to attend public versus private institutions of higher education.

-- 79 percent of Native American students attended public two- or four-year institutions in 2013.
+- Seventy-nine percent of Native American students attended public two- or four-year institutions in 2013.

-- 78 percent of all students at Tribal Colleges and Universities (TCU) in 2010 were considered Native American, a percentage that has increased annually.
+- Seventy-eight percent of all students at Tribal Colleges and Universities (TCU) in 2010 were considered Native American, a percentage that has increased annually.

-- 7 percent of all Native American college students attended a TCU in the fall of 2010.
+- Seven percent of all Native American college students attended a TCU in the fall of 2010.

 - Completion rates for Native American students fall below those of their White counterparts.

-- 23 percent of first-time, full-time Native American students attending four-year institutions beginning in 2008 graduated within 4 years, compared to nearly 44 percent for White students.
+- Twenty-three percent of first-time, full-time Native American students attending four-year institutions beginning in 2008 graduated within 4 years, compared to nearly 44 percent for White students.

-- 41 percent of Native American students graduated within 6 years, compared to nearly 63 percent of White students.
+- Forty-one percent of Native American students graduated within 6 years, compared to nearly 63 percent of White students.

 - It is difficult to track accurate college participation rates for Native American students as they are not tracked at all attainment levels.